 Many managers tend to hire for personalities like their own, hoping it will result in a more compatible environment.
 Ideally, a manager should hire for diversity in personality and skills.
 Diverse teams tend to be more creative in problem-solving, and a more considerable breadth of skills improves the team’s potential for growth.

 It’s also important for each team member to feel that they offer a unique contribution.
 The focus is often on what the team member isn’t contributing instead of what they are contributing.
 Be mindful of each team member’s strength, what they enjoy, and what they take pride in doing.
 Encourage team members to recognize and understand their uniqueness and that of others.

 Continually watch for opportunities for team members to experience success – and then celebrate it.
 Where possible, give employees a chance to operate to their strengths to enhance their chances for success.

 Communicate, Communicate, Communicate

 When team communication is strong, it raises the team’s opportunities to openly share good ideas and best practices.
 Managers must have an awareness of the signs of poor communication with employees.
-A few ineffective communication signs include incomplete work, slow progress towards goals, and excessive time spent discussing strategies rather than implementing them.
+A few ineffective communication signs include incomplete work, slow progress toward goals, and excessive time spent discussing strategies rather than implementing them.
 Find what communication methods work best in your practice and be mindful that this can change as the team evolves.

 Frequent and Meaningful Team Meetings

 Many managers avoid team meetings as they perceive them as gripe sessions.
-However, strategizing as a team allows for greater ownership of the practice’s vision and goals.
+However, strategizing as a team allows for greater ownership of the veterinary practice’s vision and goals.
 Prepare and post an agenda ahead of time with concise topics to be addressed to ensure the meeting time is well-spent.
 This allows the team to organize their thoughts ahead of time and contribute meaningful observations and suggestions.
 Unless there is a real emergent issue, stay on topic.